sergez/ferrum/README.md

 What is it?
 -----------

 Ferrum is simple and powerfull framework for [node.js](http://nodejs.org).
 It's designed for quick and simple development of high-performance application.
-Just try it.

 Instalation
 -----------